aws/amazon-vpc-cni-k8s/README.md

 `AWS_VPC_K8S_CNI_RANDOMIZESNAT`
 Type: String
-Default: `true`
+Default: `hashrandom`
-Valid Values: `true`, `prng`, `false`
+Valid Values: `hashrandom`, `prng`, `none`
 Specifies weather the SNAT `iptables` rule should randomize the outgoing ports for connections.
-When enabled (`true`) the `--random` flag will be added to the SNAT `iptables` rule.
-To use pseudo random number generation rather than hash based (i.e. `--random-fully`) use "prng" for the environment variable.
+When enabled (`hashrandom`) the `--random` flag will be added to the SNAT `iptables` rule.
+To use pseudo random number generation rather than hash based (i.e. `--random-fully`) use `prng` for the environment variable.
-Disable (`false`) this functionality if you rely on sequential port allocation for outgoing connections.
+Disable (`none`) this functionality if you rely on sequential port allocation for outgoing connections.

 `WARM_ENI_TARGET`
 Type: Integer